← ResourcesField notes

 Boring.
 Reliable.
 Correct.

-• Let it draft the next move - with sources - and approve every send yourself.
+• Let it draft the next move, with sources, and approve every send yourself.

-You keep it on a leash because it gets good enough that you stop checking - right up until the moment it asks you to congratulate a stranger for something he did two years ago.
+Good enough that you stop checking.
+Right up until it asks you to congratulate a stranger for something he did two years ago.

 Work with us